canonical/kserve-rocks/CONTRIBUTING.md

+# KServe's server rocks

-## Summary of upstream dockerfiles
+## Summary of upstream's dockerfiles

-The kserve server rocks in this repo build images for the upstream dockerfiles located [here](https://github.com/kserve/kserve/tree/master/python).
+The KServe server images are a collection of different inference server runtimes, such as sklearn or paddle.
+This repo includes rocks for the upstream server images located [here](https://github.com/kserve/kserve/tree/master/python).
 These server images all have the following common traits:

 * they are implemented as python packages and use [poetry](https://python-poetry.org/) to manage their dependencies
 * each server installs its own server-specific package (ex: [sklearn](https://github.com/kserve/kserve/tree/master/python/sklearnserver))
-* they all install a common [kserve](https://github.com/kserve/kserve/tree/master/python/kserve) package
+* they all install a common [KServe](https://github.com/kserve/kserve/tree/master/python/kserve) package

 The Dockerfile for each of these images takes advantage of how each server is defined as a poetry package, using `poetry install` in the Dockerfile directly.

 ## Implementation details of the ROCKs in this repo

-The ROCKs for the kserve servers require some atypical workarounds, mostly due to the upstream project using poetry to install its dependencies.
+The ROCKs for the KServe servers require some atypical workarounds, mostly due to the upstream project using poetry to install its dependencies.
 These are documented here in detail, and briefly noted in the rockcraft.yaml files in this repository.

 ### Installing Python/pip via overlay-packages